glw907/907life/content/posts/second-test-post.md

 draft: false
 ---

-## Why I Did It
+## Introduction

-Welcome to the **PaperMod** theme test post!
-This post showcases various formatting and content styles to help you understand how different elements look on your site.
+This is my 2nd test post!
+It showcases various formatting and content styles to help you understand how different elements look on your site.

 Just updating for another test.
 <!--more-->

 ---

-## Getting Started
+### Basic Formatting

 Here’s how some basic formatting works: